Automatic-Ingest-Digital-Archives/SCALA/Meemoo Administrative Manual.md

 The current strategy is to archive all AIP versions on meemoo.
 The AIP version is decided by RODA and is also sent with the AIP metadata sidecar xml to meemoo.
 RODA will always restore the latest version from meemoo.
 Obsolete versions are not deleted; it is up to meemoo to develop a way to delete obsolete AIP versions later on.

 When archiving to meemoo, a sidecar xml is generated and passed to meemoo for cross platform linking of the IP.

-Example sidecar xml generated when archiving AIP on meemoo:
+Example sidecar xml with required fields:

 ```xml
 AIP successfully preserved in MEEMOO